Culture of South Korea: Age hierarchy resulting from Japanese colonial rule

 The normal schools in the Empire of Japan adopted an educational method that organically combined modern Western-style school education with military-style to create subjects who would voluntarily submit to the Emperor of Japan.
 It's a structure in which seniors control juniors in a military manner.
 This system was also introduced to the Korean Peninsula when it was under Japanese colonial rule.
 The Gyeongseong (Keijō) Normal School (경성사범학교), established on the Korean Peninsula during the Japanese colonial rule, also adopted a disciplinary system in which older students could control younger students and even inflict corporal punishment on them.
 Korean older students were even allowed to inflict corporal punishment on Japanese younger students.
 Considering that Koreans suffered oppression and discrimination from the Japanese, the Governor-General of Chōsen, and the Japanese government during the Japanese colonial period, this case demonstrates how powerful the age-based hierarchy was in modern Japanese schools before 1945.

 With the defeat of the Empire of Japan in 1945 and the establishment of the US military headquarters (GHQ) in Japan, the disbandment of the Japanese military, and the comprehensive overhaul of the Japanese educational system, hierarchical order in Japanese society weakened, and age-based hierarchy have become mild or disappeared.

-However, since Park Chung-hee, who served in the military of Manchukuo, a puppet state of the Empire of Japan, became president, South Korea has reinforced this military-style hierarchy of Empire of Japan throughout society.
-As a representative example, the Park Chung-hee administration published and disseminated the National Chart of Education (국민교육헌장), which benchmarked the Imperial Rescript on Education of the Empire of Japan.
-This, combined with the Confucian tradition of respecting seniority, and the distortion of this tradition, has led to the current severe age hierarchy and other bad hierarchical practices in South Korea.

-This bad hierarchical system, which was created during the Japanese colonial period and maintained and strengthened by Park Chung-hee, affected not only the age hierarchy but also middle school, high school, university, and work culture.
+This hierarchical system, which was created during the Japanese colonial period and maintained and strengthened by Park Chung-hee, affected not only the age hierarchy but also middle school, high school, university, and work culture.
 As a representative example, in middle and high schools, there is one thing where students are asked to form a military-style line.
 When living in society, there are bosses who force military-style language at work.
 In fact, the South Korean military has already abolished this military-style language.